Calorie-Science/caloriescience-backend/MANUAL_MEAL_PLAN_API.md

 **Behavior:**
 - If `source: "api"`: Fetches recipe from provider API and caches it
 - If `source: "cached"`: Retrieves recipe from `cached_recipes` table
-- Replaces any existing recipe in the meal slot
+- **Appends recipe to meal** (does not replace existing recipes)
-- Recalculates meal nutrition based on servings
+- Recalculates meal nutrition by summing all recipes
+- Each meal can have multiple recipes (e.g., eggs + toast + juice for breakfast)

 **Validation:**
 - `draftId`: Must exist and belong to nutritionist